 • Staff will NOT look up a time – even if you participated last year.

-• The deadline to be placed in Corral A or B is October 14.
+• The deadline to be placed in Corral A is October 13.
 No exceptions.
-After the deadline, you will be placed in a corral that has an opening.
+After the deadline, you will be placed in the general start.

-• Placement in Corral A and B is on a first come, first-served basis (it pays to register early).
+• Placement in Corral A is on a first come, first-served basis (it pays to register early) and is NOT automatic.

 FAQs